kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

 # Predict on a InferenceService with transformer using Torchserve
 Transformer is an `InferenceService` component which does pre/post processing alongside with model inference.
-It usually takes raw input and transforms to the input tensors model server expects.
+It usually takes raw input and transforms them to the input tensors model server expects.
 In this example we demonstrate an example of running inference with `Transformer` and `TorchServe` predictor.

 ## Setup